paulbousquet/Macro-Models/Asym/README.md

 IRFs using the equations as written from ABS do produce some non-linearity -- the impulse responses to a 2 standard deviation shock are not simply the paths from the 1 standard deviation response multiplier by 2 -- but otherwise, not much non-linear action occurrs.
 When entering the model in levels, you get much more of the spirit of the rigity structure: when you reduce the price asymmetry parameter (and keep it fixed for wages), prices adjust comparatively more following a monetary policy shock that puts downward pressure on prices and wages.
 However, at a first order approximation, the impulse responses to a positive and negative monetary policy shock, which put opposing directional pressure on prices, are still somehow mirror images.
 It's only at a second order approximation of the IRFs that the asymmetry can be properly observed.

 It's quite possible these oddities are self-inflicted errors in my coding.
 But after writing each version multiple times from scratch and getting the same results, I'm doubtful, but subconsious tunnel vision could be lurking somewhere.

+### Bayesian Estimation

+The data 1984-2007 data is matched well.
+However, most of the implied realizations of the noise processes are autocorrelated, and some are not mean 0 (particularly for the monetary policy shocks).
+This suggests non-trivial model misspecification.